Brian-McG/HonoursDefaulterPrediction/README.md

   - random_seeds is optional but if provided must match the number of runs (10 by default)

 ### Executing time_to_default analysis
-  - Optionally one can output a Kaplan meier graph which shows a visual dipiction of how fast individuals are to default, this is done by executing: ```python time_to_default/generate_time_to_default_graphs.py```
+  - Optionally one can output a Kaplan meier graph which shows a visual depiction of how fast individuals are to default, this is done by executing: ```python time_to_default/generate_time_to_default_graphs.py```
   - An analysis of how the classification varies for each metric when training and testing on different default ranges is done by executing: ```python time_to_default/time_to_default_comparision.py```